khaller93/sqlitekg2vec/README.md

 sqlitekg2vec creates a local SQLite database with a single big table for all the statements of a knowledge graph, and an additional table as an index of KG entity names to integer IDs.
-This SQLite database will be referenced as SQLite KG in the remaining documentation.
+This SQLite database will be referenced to as SQLite KG in the remaining documentation.

 ## Installation

-The releases of this extension can by found in the [PyPi](https://pypi.org/project/sqlitekg2vec/), repository.
+The releases of this extension can by found in the [PyPi](https://pypi.org/project/sqlitekg2vec/) repository.
 This `sqlitekg2vec` package can easily be installed with `pip` or other package managers.